toozej/genARTrated/README.md

 ## Projects
 ### Samila
 Art in this directory is generated using <https://github.com/sepandhaghighi/samila>
+- See [the Samila README](./samila/README.md) for more information

+### Fractals
+Art in this directory is generated using <https://github.com/anovik/fractals>.
+- See [the fractals README](./fractals/README.md) for more information

 ## Gallery
 - Stored in genARTrated repo as `docs/` since GitHub Pages will only publish from root or `docs/` directories :(